 The Six Senses Seychelles is screaming high at over 300k points per night.
 I’d love to stay here, but that is ridiculously expensive.
 IHG caps the number of points you can buy per year at 500k ( when the sale is buy 250k bet 250k ) unless you use the IHG Points + Cash trick, or take advantage of the USTA promos once a year.
 Neither of these count towards your maximum purchased points.
 Either way, even with an IHG credit card 4th night free, you’re talking about almost 1 million points for a 4 nights stay.
 That’s $1250 a night.

 IHG Premier 4th night free perk works!

 The Chase IHG Premier is well worth the annual fee solely because it offers a free night at IHG properties worldwide that price under 40k a night.
-But if you’re looking at longer stays it can be incredibly value.
+You can also add points to that night to make a redemption work at higher levels.
+But, if you’re looking at longer stays it can be incredibly value.
 Cardholders of the IHG Premier get a 4th night free when booking with IHG points.

 Needless to say, this could be incredibly valuable on properties of this caliber.
 For instance, the Six Senses Maldives requires a 4 night stay.
 It was pricing at 100k per night.
 With the 4th night free, you’d end up spending just 300k.
 I tried it out and it works!

 Earning enough IHG points to stay at these properties

 There are you a few ways you can earn IHG points.

 - The IHG Premier credit card from Chase

 - Transferring points from Chase Ultimate Rewards to IHG